uav-learning-icra/2019_old/README.md

 # Algorithms and Architectures for Learning in-the-Loop Systems in Autonomous Flight

-International Conference on Robotics and Automation (ICRA) 2019 Full-Day Workshop
+International Conference on Robotics and Automation (ICRA) 2019 Accepted Full-Day Workshop

 ## Organizers